-"Good Design Is A Basic Civil Right:" A Housing Project For Homeless Vets
+“Good Design Is A Basic Civil Right:” A Housing Project For Homeless Vets

 With an estimated 47,000 people living in shelters or on the street, Los Angeles has the nation’s largest population of homeless individuals.
 Additionally, the city also has the most homeless veterans–an estimated 2,700.
 The problem is complex and nuanced, but The Six, a new, 52-unit supportive housing project in MacArthur Park, a neighborhood west of downtown, aims to chip away at the epidemic.

-Designed by the local architecture firm Brooks + Scarpa, The Six was commissioned by the Skid Row Housing Trust, an organization that provides permanent residences for homeless individuals and has served over 1,800 people since its founding in 1989.
-Most of its work has been concentrated in Skid Row—the epicenter of L.A.'s homeless epidemic—where the organization has provided permanent housing in renovated buildings and new construction, like the Michael Maltzan-designed Star Apartments.
-The Trust's model emphasizes the need for supportive services—like substance abuse counseling, health care, mental health care, and community building—alongside housing.
+Designed by the local architecture firm Brooks + Scarpa, The Six was commissioned by the Skid Row Housing Trust, an organization founded in 1989 that provides permanent residences for homeless individuals, houses 1,800 people every year.
+Most of its work has been concentrated in Skid Row–the epicenter of L.A.’s homeless epidemic–where the organization has provided permanent housing in renovated buildings and new construction, like the Michael Maltzan-designed Star Apartments.
+The Trust’s model emphasizes the need for supportive services–like substance abuse counseling, health care, mental health care, and community building–alongside housing.
 The Six, which recently earned an honor award from the AIA, is its first project outside of the neighborhood.

 “The Skid Row Housing Trust comes from a place where they believe good design promotes the healing and social well-being of people in their buildings,” Angela Brooks, an architect and managing partner at Brooks + Scarpa, says.
 “It’s about having quality design that instills a sense of dignity.”